-I concluded my eighth semester two weeks ago.
+I concluded my eighth semester, two weeks ago.
 It was the longest semester of my campus life.
 Mainly because, prior to it, I had never undertaken maximum hours before.
 The highest number of hours I took were 17 and this was during my freshman year.
-When the workload started becoming heavy and the turn ups more frequent, I reduced to doing 15 hours so that I could enjoy the best of both worlds.
+When the workload started becoming intense and the turn ups more frequent, I reduced to doing 15 hours so that I could enjoy the best of both worlds.

 At the start of this year, I talked myself into believing that I had finally grown up and wouldn’t turn up like a freshman.
 I don’t know why, but before the start of a new semester one feels mature and unable to repeat the same mistakes.
 And so, high on New Year resolution euphoria, I registered 6 units.
 All three hour classes.

 Was I able to attend all my classes?
 Yes.
-By God’s grace I (illegitimately) registered 75% attendance in all six classes (vuvuzelas).
+By God’s grace, I (illegitimately) registered 75% attendance in all six classes (vuvuzelas).
 Truancy isn’t my only shortcoming.
 I still can’t stop celebrating.
 As long as my eyes are open then I’m a few minutes from, to or into a celebration.

 I am not complaining or distraught about my current situation.
 Just shocked.

 When I was in my teens I had this dream of being a millionaire.
 Millionaire by 23.
 It seemed so clear cut; easy to achieve.
 Nothing would stand between me and my goal.
 I didn’t do drugs and had no plans of ever starting.
 My mother made me loathe these substances and anyone who took them.
 Such people, according to me, had lost hope in life and wouldn’t amount to shit.